Emotionally Immature Woman: 10 Smart Ways to Handle the Relationship

 3. Unrealistic Expectations

 Ever felt that everyone else’s life is a fairytale while yours is stuck on repeat?
-Perhaps you expect your lover to read your mind or your boss to grant you a monthly promotion.
-Dealing with an emotionally immature woman might lead to exceeding your expectations, which will leave you disappointed.
+Perhaps you expect your exceeder mind orbosss to boss the monthly.
+Dealing with an emotionally immature woman might exceed your expectations, leaving you disappointed.

 Recall the time you arranged a romantic weekend away with your partner.
 You expected intimate dinners and beach walks, but they spent the majority of their time on their phone.
 Ugh!
 Unrealistic expectations can cause deep frustration.
 However, there is a healthier method to deal with them.